Selah50/Fertigation-Manager/README.md

 The Arduino IDE natively supports all "Arduino" branded boards, but many 3rd party boards can be programmed with Arduino IDE.
 These third party boards must be installed in the IDE before they can be programmed.
 The GrowTek hardware uses an ESP32 microcontroller.
 This board must be installed using the Arduino IDE "board manager" before it can be programmed.

 One last piece of software is required.
 To program the microcontroller, you will be using a UART bridge from Silicone Labs.
 A Windows/Mac driver is required for this and can be downloaded [here](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).

-## Prerequisites

-For the system to function properly, the user must be aware of several important factors.  **First, the plants being grown must be suspended above the scales.**  The scales should only weigh the runoff that leaves the plant container, not the entire weight of the plant.
-Second, the delivery pumps must be calibrated.
-This is accomplished by running the pumps for 10 seconds and weighing/measuring the amount of water that they can move in that timeframe.
-This value is then input into the system and used to determine how long to run the pumps to deliver the correct amount of water.  **The calibration process must be compleated after final installation of all the tubing, pumps and drip rings.**  Third, the scales must be calibrated before the system is put into use.

 ## Resources